ExpressionEngine/ExpressionEngine-User-Guide/source/development/cp_javascript/notification.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 Can be used to change the style of the notification.
-Available notification types are succes, notice, error, and custom.
+Available notification types are success, notice, error, and custom.
 When using custom, there will be no user clickable area to open the notification.